 Unfortunately, I can’t do much to help you with #1 or #2 other than simply telling you to “get over it”.

-A Cheaper Alternative for those without Dental Insurance
+A Cheaper Alternative to Dental Work for those without Dental Insurance

 For those folks without dental insurance, there may be a cheaper alternative to the costly dentist.

 Credit goes out to my wife, who is attending nursing school at a local community college and discovered this awesome hack.
 The dental school at her college offers cheap dental care via visits to students enrolled in the dental hygiene program.
 A quick look around showed that a number of community colleges and vocational training schools offer the same service.
 Because they don’t have an advertising budget, the only way one might find out about these services is word-of-mouth.